My Somerset Starling Guide

 Planning an Evening Visit

-Evenings are much more popular than mornings.
-Hope to see the starling murmurations swirling in the sky creating those famous patterns.
-Groups of birds arrive from all directions before merging into a single enormous flock.
-The display ends as the birds descend together into the reeds.
-This roost site may be used for several days.
+Evenings are far more popular than mornings.
+Groups of birds arrive from all directions before merging into enormous flocks.
+The display ends as the birds descend into the reeds.
+This same roost site may be used for several days before they move on.

 Ring the RSPB hotline (07866 554142) before setting off!

 Arrive early.
-The birds will start to arrive at sunset but you need to allow time to park and walk to the best viewing points.
-People will start to arrive at least an hour before sunset and the car parks soon fill.
+The birds should return around sunset but you will need time to park and walk to the viewing points.
+People will start to arrive at least an hour before sunset and the car parks fill quickly.

-If you have a smart phone you may find it useful to get a sunset mobile, alternatively use the internet to check the time of sunset.
-Put sunset time glastonbury into Google.
+If you have a smart phone you may find it useful to get a sunset app, alternatively use the internet to check the time of sunset.
+Search sunset time glastonbury.

 When you arrive you need to find the best viewing spot.

-- Check with the RSPB staff and volunteers by their hut in the Ashcott Corner car park
+- Check with the RSPB staff and volunteers at the Ashcott Corner car park

 - Ask around and find someone who saw the birds roost the night before